thsmllwthstn/nRF24L01p-Small-Weather-Station/README.md

 Or you can build your own station, you can find the schematics and source code in the link below: https://github.com/thsmllwthstn/nRF24L01p-Small-Weather-Station/tree/master/station/station_basic

-In the link below you will find an easy example code written for Arduino and Python 3 for receiving the data from the station: https://github.com/thsmllwthstn/nRF24L01p-Small-Weather-Station/tree/master/receiver
+In the link below you will find an easy example code written for Arduino and Python 3 for receiving data from the station: https://github.com/thsmllwthstn/nRF24L01p-Small-Weather-Station/tree/master/receiver

 Simply copy and paste this code and you are ready to retreive data from the station!